colwem/LPMCCasino/specifications.md

 - A fun gambling\casino based graphic to have behind the login interface

 #####Technical Note
-All user sensetive information moving from the application to the database will need to be encrypted
+All user sensetive information moving from the application to the database will need to be encrypted.

 ####DONE
 - Nothing